Azure/bicep-registry-modules/avm/res/network/vpn-server-configuration/README.md

 ### Parameter: `radiusServerRootCertificates`

-The root certificates of the Radius server.
+The root certificates of the RADIUS server.

 - Required: No
 - Type: array